ADDRESS:

 Radiation chemotherapy

 It helps to reduce the size of the pathological education in order to simplify the surgical procedure.
 It is often used when bleeding is detected, reduces the pain syndrome when bone cancer metastasizes.
-At the end of the treatment course, follow-up with an oncologist and a urologist is recommended for timely detection of a possible relapse.

 Disease prevention